-Last week, in the run-up to Easter, we looked at the history and the ecological importance of the European rabbit.
+Last week, in the run-up to Easter, we looked at the history and ecological importance of the European rabbit.
 Today, we’re turning our attention to its larger and more elusive relative, the brown hare.
-Like we mentioned last time, the hare is not native to the UK, although when, exactly, it arrived here remains unclear.
+As we mentioned last time, the hare is not native to the UK, although when, exactly, it arrived here remains unclear.
 The traditional train of thought is that it was brought to the British Isles by the Romans around 2,000 years ago, probably as a game species.
-However, growing evidence suggests that it may have arrived here with even earlier farmers, perhaps in the Iron or Bronze Age.
+However, growing evidence suggests that it may have arrived here with even earlier farmers, perhaps in the Iron or Bronze Ages.

 Regardless, we do know that this fleet-footed animal is originally from the vast grasslands of eastern Europe and Asia, and spread westward after the last Ice Age.
 As a steppe animal, it is well-adapted to life in wide, open spaces and has evolved to survive extreme weather with little or no shelter.
 As such, unlike rabbits, the hare does not construct or use burrows.
 To rest, it simply hunkers down in a shallow depression in the ground, braving whatever the elements throw at it.
 Whether it’s blisteringly hot, pouring down, or even snowing, a hare will usually just sit tight and take it.

 Living in open spaces also exposes hares to greater danger from predators.
 Once again, because they do not have an underground escape route, their best defence is to lie absolutely still, their ears pressed flat against their back, relying on their camouflage.
 In fact, a hare will usually remain like this until the last possible second before dashing away at high speed.
 It is the fastest land mammal in Britain, capable of reaching speeds of 70 kph or more.